DrDBanner/inmanage/docs/index.md

 > For Docker and VM/LXC installs, see [Containers & VMs onboarding](#containers--vms-onboarding-invoice-ninja-and-inmanage).
 It covers where to run the installer (host vs container/sidecar) and cron placement.
 For many VMs, consider Ansible to automate install + config.
 > [!NOTE]
 > - `sudo -u <user> inm ...` runs the command as that OS user now.
 > - `--run-user <user>` is for install mode only (it sets which OS user the CLI install targets: paths/ownership/symlinks).
-It should usually match `INM_ENFORCED_USER`, but it does not change that setting.
+It should usually match `INM_EXEC_USER`, but it does not change that setting.

 Installer options (`install_inmanage.sh`):